ewanp2025/XpressiveTools/README.md

 **Xpressive Sound Design Suite**

 A sound synthesis toolkit built with Qt 6 and C++17 to compliment LMMS Xpressive.
-This suite is designed to generate complex mathematical audio expressions for the Xpressive audio engine (selectable between both Legacy and ExprTk parsing), allowing users to design everything from classic 8-bit SID chip produced sounds to modern FM synthesis and percussive transients.
+This suite is designed to designed to make life easier when working with the Xpressive instrument by generating complex mathematical audio expressions (selectable between both Legacy and ExprTk parsing).
+Instead of manually wrestling with complex XML files or trying to write math formulas from scratch, this suite lets you generate high-quality patches, percussion, and phonetic speech strings using a proper UI.

 **Key Features**

 The suite is divided into several tabs each targeting a specific era or style of sound design.

-**Synthesis & Sequencing**

-SID Architect: A multi segment sequencer for creating complex instrument chains with custom envelopes, frequency offsets, and automated waveforms (Triangle, Square, Saw, PWM).

-Bessel FM: An advanced Frequency Modulation laboratory featuring a library of 40 classic 80s presets (DX7 Electric Piano, LatelyBass, etc.).

-Arp Animator: Generates mathematical expressions for polyphonic arpeggiators with customizable chords (Major, Minor, Diminished, Augmented).

-Lead Stacker: Create thick, "supersaw" style leads by stacking unison voices with precise detuning.

-**Percussion & Noise**

-Drum Architect: A specialised tool for designing kicks, snares, and cymbals using pitch-enveloped oscillators.
-It includes filter suggestions based on the base frequency. - Very early version, the aim is to control the filter within the GUI by exporting an .xpf as most drums require filters.

-Noise Forge: Generates sample-rate-reduced noise expressions for lofi textures and percussion.

-**Utilities & DSP**

-PCM Sampler: Converts standard WAV files into optimised 4 bit mathematical strings for playback within the Xpressive engine.
+**Tab Breakdown & Progress**
+SID Architect	- Build complex C64-style oscillator chains with decay and frequency offsets.
+STABLE but will benefit from more features.
+PCM Sampler	- Converts WAV files into optimized math expressions for playback.
+STABLE working close to my original MATLAB script now with modern and legacy mode.
+Console Lab - Generate console chip sounds.
+WIP requires more features.
+SFX Macro - Generate sweeps.
+STABLE.
+Arp Animator - Generate synchronised arpeggios.
+STABLE.
+Wavetable Forge	- An interface for sequencing waveforms and pitches.
+STABLE but will benefit from more features.
+Bessel FM - Generate FM sounds.
+STABLE.
+Harmonic Lab - Generate harmonics with sliders.
+STABLE.
+Drum Designer	- Architect classic percussion (Kicks, Snares, Hats) using code based envelopes and internal LMMS filters.
+WIP.
+Velocilogic	- Maps different expressions to MIDI velocity layers for dynamic playing.
+BROKEN.
+Noise Forge - Sample rate control of noise.
+STABLE.
+XPF Packagaer - Placeholder.
+WIP

-Filter Forge: Designs FIR style filters (Low-Pass/High-Pass) with adjustable tap counts.
-Experimental, limited success so far with FIR.
+Filter Forge	Generates mathematical approximations of FIR filters using last(n) logic.
+WIP limited success with FIR.

-Harmonic Lab: An additive synthesis interface with 16 harmonic sliders for building complex timbres.

-Text to Speech: Text to Speech based on phonemes from Software Automatic Mouth.
+Lead Stacker - Generate Supersaws etc. WIP.
+Randomiser - Semi random expressions.
+WIP working.
+Phonetic Lab	A text-to-speech engine using SAM phoneme tables to generate vocal formulas.
+WIP.
+Logic Converter	- Migrates code between Xpressive versions (e.g., Time t to Samples s).
+WIP only works for PCM samples and only with very short ones.
+Key Mapper	- Splits the keyboard into zones so you can play different logic on different keys.
+BROKEN.
+Step Gate	- A 16-step rhythmic gate to pulse your sounds in sync with the BPM.
+WIP tested working on legacy.

 **Technical**

 Framework: Qt 6.x (Widgets)
 Language: C++17
 Build System: CMake 3.16+

+Panning: Due to the XML parsing, the PAN1 attributes are currently disabled to prevent crashes.
+You'll need to set your panning manually in the LMMS instrument editor for now.

+Filter Silence: If you select an LPF and set the frequency to 0, you won't hear a thing.
+The app now defaults to 100Hz minimum to help avoid this.

+ADSR: The drum generator sets the internal Volume Envelope Amount (AMT) to 0.
+This is intentional so that the mathematical envelopes in your code have total control over the "snappiness" of the sound.

 **Usage**